Zunaeed-Imran/Tailwind_Tutorial/README.md

 - i learn custom color need []
 - in tailwind h1, h2, etc head don't work.
 - in tailwind extension inteligense, make environment more friendly.
+- if i have writter text-left but another class is color, i have to write again text.(in the same class)
 -

 ##### Done task for today
 - Learning Tailwind CSS.
 - Learning Height and width class.
 - Learning Color in tailwind CSS.
+- Learning Tailwind Typography.
 -